THE ANNULAR ECLIPSE OF THE SUN OVER EASTER ISLAND

 - June 30, 2023: full payment for the tour is due in full.
 Cancellation fee is 100% per person after June 30, 2023.

-IF YOU LIVE OUTSIDE THE UNITED STATES you may pay by one of these methods: 1) credit cards, 2) electronic check transfer from a bank in the United States, or 3) wire transfer.
+IF YOU LIVE OUTSIDE THE UNITED STATES you may pay by one of these methods: 1) credit cards, or 2) wire transfer.
 A USD75.00 fee is charged if a wire transfer is used for each payment.
 No checks or money orders can be accepted!
 Please contact firstname.lastname@example.org to make arrangements.

 PASSENGER HEALTH AND RESPONSIBILITY